-You now need to associate this new User to Groups.
+You now need to associate this new User to one or more Groups.
 Click on the

 Edit icon at the left of the User.

-Perform the change you want on this User using the opening dialogbox.
+Perform the change you want on this User using the dialog box that appears.

-Groupsfield permits you to select the Groups this user is related to
+Groupsfield permits you to select the Groups that this user belongs to

 Managed byfield permits you to select what Manager (or Administrator) will manage this user.

-Allowed Foldersfield permits you to select Folders on which the User will have access even if not allowed with the Groups he is associated to (see next chapter for more explanations)
+Allowed Foldersfield permits you to select Folders to which the User will have access even if not allowed by the Groups he is associated to (see next chapter for more explanations)

-Allowed Foldersfield permits you to select Folders on which the User will NOT have access even if the Groups he is associated to allows them (see next chapter for more explanations)
+Denied Foldersfield permits you to select Folders to which the User will NOT have access even if allowed by the Groups he is associated to (see next chapter for more explanations)

 Allowed and Forbidden Folders

 Each user is associated to Groups.
-So it means, he/she can access to the Folders defined through the Group.
+This means he/she can access the Folders defined through the Group.

 Nevertheless you can decide to allow this User to access other Folders than the one allowed by the Group.